 - XLR cable to connect the microphone to your audio interface (not included in our product bundles)

 - XREF 20 measurement microphone.
-Get here or use a third-party omnidirectional measurement mic (vocal and instrument mics will NOT work)
+Get here or use a third-party omnidirectional measurement mic (vocal and instrument mics will NOT work; USB mics are not supported)

 - Reference 4 Studio Edition software installed.
 Buy here / Download here / Free trial here (requires Windows 7 or higher / MacOS 10.9 or higher):